 Our first port of call after leaving Aycliffe is for tea or coffee (provided at no cost to you) at the Inn at Brough, an 18th Century coaching inn.
 The Inn has been modernised extensively over recent years and provides modern comfort with the facilities you would expect from a modern hotel.

-We then travel to Glenridding to the Inn on the Lake which enjoys one of the most spectacular settings in the Lake District, set in 15 acres of grounds with lawns sweeping to the shores of Lake Ullswater.
-Lunch is to be served at 12 pm (provided at no cost to you).
+You can then sit back and relax, enjoy the scenic drive as we travel to the Inn on the Lake at Glenridding which enjoys one of the most spectacular settings in the Lake District, set in 15 acres of grounds with lawns sweeping to the shores of Lake Ullswater.

-Breast of Local Barn Chicken with Bread Sauce and Bacon in Natural Jus with Potatoes and Seasonal Vegetables
+Breast of Local Barn Chicken, Bread Sauce, Bacon & Natural Jus Served with Vegetables and Potatoes.

 The Pencil Museum tells the story of the discovery of lead and pencil making in Keswick.

-In the centre of the Main Street is the Moot Hall (pictured right), now home to the Tourist Information Centre.
+In the centre of the Main Street is the Moot Hall now home to the Tourist Information Centre.

 You will leave Keswick at 5 pm for the journey back to Aycliffe.
 Please note that there is no comfort stop on the way home from Keswick, however the coach does have toilet and handwashing facilities.